T2K experiment: Future plans

 The T2K experiment operated in the current form until 2020.
 In 2021 the first data run with gadolinium loaded into the Super-Kamiokande far detector was taken.
 In 2021–2022 a major upgrade of the neutrino beamline and the ND280 near detector will be performed.
 From 2023 till 2026 neutrino data will be taken within the second phase of the T2K experiment (T2K-II).
 In 2027, the successor of the T2K experiment – the Hyper-Kamiokande (HK) experiment – will be launched with the new, 250,000-ton water Cherenkov far detector – the Hyper-Kamiokande detector.
 The building of an additional Intermediate Water Cherenkov detector at a distance of around 2 km is also considered for the HK experiment.

 T2K-II

 Phase II of the T2K experiment is expected to start at the beginning of 2023 and last until 2026, following by the commencement of the HK experiment.
+Data taking started in December 2023.
 The physics goals of T2K-II are a measurement of the oscillation parameters θ23 and Δm with a precision of 1.7° and 1%, respectively, as well as a confirmation at the level of 3 σ or more of the matter-antimatter asymmetry in the neutrino sector in a wide range of possible true values of δCP – the parameter responsible for the CP (matter-antimatter) asymmetry.
 Achievement of these goals requires the reduction of statistical and systematic errors.
 Thus a significant upgrade of the beamline and the ND280 detector, doping of SK water with gadolinium to allow / discrimination in the far detector, as well as improvements in the software and analysis methods will be done.